Interactive fiction: Modern era

-Despite the lack of commercial support, the availability of high quality tools allowed enthusiasts of the genre to develop new high quality games.
-Competitions such as the annual Interactive Fiction Competition for short works, the Spring Thing for longer works, and the XYZZY Awards, further helped to improve the quality and complexity of the games.
-Modern games go much further than the original "Adventure" style, improving upon Infocom games, which relied extensively on puzzle solving, and to a lesser extent on communication with non player characters, to include experimentation with writing and story-telling techniques.
+Despite the lack of commercial support, the availability of high quality tools allowed enthusiasts of the genre to develop new high-quality games.
+Competitions such as the annual Interactive Fiction Competition for short works, the Spring Thing for longer works, and the XYZZY Awards further helped to improve the quality and complexity of the games.
+Modern games go much further than the original "Adventure" style, improving upon Infocom games, which relied extensively on puzzle solving, and to a lesser extent on communication with non-player characters, to include experimentation with writing and storytelling techniques.

 While the majority of modern interactive fiction that is developed is distributed for free, there are some commercial endeavors.
-In 1998, Michael Berlyn, a former Implementor at Infocom, started a new game company, Cascade Mountain Publishing, whose goals were to publish interactive fiction.
-Despite the Interactive Fiction community providing social and financial backing, Cascade Mountain Publishing went out of business in 2000.
-Buster Hudson, developer of The Wizard Sniffer (2017), emphasized that parser-based puzzle can be used to control the pacing or develop a character.
+In 1998, Michael Berlyn, a former implementor at Infocom, started a new game company, Cascade Mountain Publishing, whose goal was to publish interactive fiction.
+Despite the interactive fiction community providing social and financial backing, Cascade Mountain Publishing went out of business in 2000.
+Buster Hudson, developer of The Wizard Sniffer (2017), emphasized that parser-based puzzles can be used to control the pacing or develop a character.

-Other commercial endeavors include: Peter Nepstad's 1893: A World's Fair Mystery, several games by Howard Sherman published as Malinche Entertainment, The General Coffee Company's Future Boy!, Cypher, a graphically enhanced cyberpunk game and various titles by Textfyre.
+Other commercial endeavors include Peter Nepstad's 1893: A World's Fair Mystery, several games by Howard Sherman published as Malinche Entertainment, The General Coffee Company's Future Boy!, the graphically enhanced cyberpunk game Cypher, and various titles by Textfyre.
 Emily Short was commissioned to develop the game City of Secrets but the project fell through and she ended up releasing it herself.

+Peter Langston's Wander (1974), an early mainframe game, was rereleased on GitHub in 2015.